-The camera also captures impressive colors that are not too bright and look natural, but there is one noticeable problem with capturing details.
-Take a look at the faces of the running kids, and you’ll notice that it smoothens out the pictures a bit, leaving out some of the details.
+The camera also captures impressive colors that are not too bright and natural, but there is one noticeable problem with capturing details.
+Take a look at the running kids’ faces, and you’ll notice that it smoothens out the pictures a bit, leaving out some of the details.

-One of the many useful features of having a multiple cameras smartphone is that you can enjoy different kinds of shooting modes, Galaxy S10 Plus has posed a severe competition in the market with its ultra-wide-angle and the telephoto lenses.
-The former one has a great capability of presenting some very dramatic shots, while the telephoto lens gives you a great chance to get creative with outputs like below.
+One of the many useful features of having a multiple-camera smartphone is that you can enjoy different kinds of shooting modes; Galaxy S10 Plus has posed severe competition in the market with its ultra-wide-angle and telephoto lenses.
+The former has a great capability to present some very dramatic shots, while the telephoto lens gives you a great chance to get creative with outputs like below.

-You can, however, observe that in this telephoto shot, the colors are a bit more saturated rather than being natural.
-The detail capturing, however, is a lot improved than the shots we saw with the wide-angle earlier.
+However, you can observe that in this telephoto shot, the colors are a bit more saturated rather than natural.
+However, the detail capturing is a lot improved than the shots we saw with the wide-angle earlier.

-We noticed that when switching to the ultra-wide-angle lens, the detail preservation and even the color saturation is more accurate and eye-catchy than the telephoto lens.
+When switching to the ultra-wide-angle lens, we noticed that the detail preservation and even the color saturation are more accurate and eye-catchy than the telephoto lens.
 It also manages to capture an amazingly wide shot.
 Here is an ultra-wide-angle shot from the same place as the picture above.

-As we told earlier, the telephoto lens is very capable, and though it takes fantastic pictures with great contrast and dynamic range, the same cannot be said for the primary lens.
+As we told earlier, the telephoto lens is competent, and though it takes fantastic pictures with great contrast and dynamic range, the same cannot be said for the primary lens.

 The camera does not perform too well against the light, and with dimly lit scenarios, the noise clearly starts creeping in.

 We really were expecting a better zoom technology in the Galaxy S10 Plus since Huawei had been using the 2x lossless zoom in the triple camera P20 Pro last year, and now Oppo has notched it up a bit with the 10x lossless zoom technology.
-Huawei P30 Pro camera samples have also showcased the 10x lossless zoom, whereas, in Samsung Galaxy S10 Plus, you can see the adverse effects of the absence of this tech.
+Huawei P30 Pro camera samples have also showcased the 10x lossless zoom, whereas, in Samsung Galaxy S10 Plus, you can see the adverse effects of this tech’s absence.

 Look at the clouds in the sky in the three pictures.
 You can notice that they are best kept in the ultra-wide shot while shooting from a wide-angle, and the telephoto causes the phone to blow out the details in the sky.